-With warm weather forecast from the October long weekend and throughout summer we expect to see lots of people out enjoying our harbourside beaches and parks.
+With warm weather forecast throughout summer we expect to see lots of people out enjoying our harbourside beaches and parks.

 Your health is important and we need everyone’s help to ensure we continue to prevent the spread of COVID-19 and meet Public Health Orders, health regulations and advice and avoid overcrowding.

 - Stay home if you are unwell and get tested if you have symptoms.
 Visit NSW Health for more information